samisquires/dig-eg-gaz.github.io/_pages/advertisements.md

 ---
 Advertisements in the *Egyptian Gazette* were produced using boilerplates that repeated from issue to issue with only minor variations.
 This page's database contains a complete set of these advertisements.
 Each advertiser is given a three-letter code, and each distinct ad from that advertiser is given a numeric suffix.
 Use the images and links to text below, or consult the separate [database](https://github.com/dig-eg-gaz/advertisements/blob/master/ads-db.tsv), [XML files](https://github.com/dig-eg-gaz/advertisements/tree/master/ad-text), or [image files](https://github.com/dig-eg-gaz/advertisements/tree/master/ad-images).

+Every ad template has an XML id embedded in it, following this format: `xml:id="deg-ad-xxx01"`.

 <div class="panel radius" markdown="1">
 **List of Advertisers**
 {: #toc }